BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk13Lab.md

 Your resulting file will add columns to your taxonomic reads table.
 These new data include several different statistical measures, including p-values.
 We're most interested in the last column, which contains the most conservative estimates for p-value.
 To make these data more interpretable, go to "Filter and Sort" and choose the "Filter" command for the Poisson two sample test results, specifying `c12<0.05`.
 What does this filter do?

 Inspect the results.
 How many phyla are significantly differentiated?
+To complete the homework question, you will need to perform two Poisson tests, both of which compare two samples (the choice of samples is up to you).
 Compare the number of differentiated phyla with other statistical comparisons you perform, and with those obtained by your classmates.
 Do these results match your expectations?

 ###Assignment
 * Due Wednesday, April 22 at 5 pm